Meet the Board

 Serving on various boards has allowed me to expand our own knowledge of what I can do or what I may want to try at our own operation.
 Learning from other directors or producers on their experiences and different approaches to problems we all face helps me to be more comfortable trying it at our own operation.

 AAC is in its 25th year of operation, over the past 25 years, what advancements in farm practices have most excited you as a producer?

-As we begin to cross over into warmer summer months, what activities are most looking forward to?
+As we begin to cross over into colder winter months, what activities are most looking forward to?